 I resurrected the build this year when a friend wanted me to do a craft bazaar with her.
 I thought this was the perfect thing to make and sell at the bazaar.
 I went to work and made twenty-one of them.
 During the weeklong event, I only sold two.
 Not quite the big seller I thought they would be.
 Luckily, the jewelry boxes I made, made the trip worthwhile.

 To make them I use a stack dado head in my table saw and cut out the notches 3/4 of an inch at a time.
 I made a quick jig in the same manner as you would if you were going to cut a box joint.
-My first attempt the pieces fit together too tight, so I added a shim to the dado head to solved that problem.
+In my first attempt, the pieces fit together too tightly, so I added a shim to the dado head to solve that problem.

 Once you have your cube and give up trying to solve it, I made a video showing step by step.